Earnslaw Burn Track

 Towards Mt Earnslaw

-As I rounded the sweeping bend Mt Earnslaw and the full glacier came into view.
+I continued along and finally rounded the sweeping bend Mt Earnslaw and the full glacier came into view.
 I had seen plenty of photos, but nothing prepares you for its magnitude!
 It’s breathtaking.
-I picked up a track weaving across the muddy grassy flats.
+I picked up a faint track weaving across the muddy grassy flats.

 Towards Mt Earnslaw